The ketogenic diet, also called keto, is a low-carb, high-fat diet that has many benefits.

 Charlie’s story is inspirational, and his amazing story is captured in this beautiful movie called First Do No Harm.
 Charlie’s father also went on to establish The Charlie Foundation, which is still promoting the use of the ketogenic diet as a therapy for Epilepsy.

 Search the internet, and you will find thousands of studies on the keto diet.
 Although the diet was initially studied as a tool for the treatment of Epilepsy, the diet is showing promise for the treatment of obesity, type 2 diabetes, metabolic syndrome, insulin resistance, type 1 diabetes, Parkinson’s Disease, Alzheimer’s Disease, PCOS (Polycystic Ovary Syndrome) and Cancer.

 Slight changes in the macronutrient ratios differentiate the diets from one another.

 The Original Ketogenic Diet Therapy

-The original ketogenic therapy used for the treatment of epilepsy was called the Classic Ketogenic Diet.
+The original ketogenic therapy used for the treatment of Epilepsy was called the Classic Ketogenic Diet.
 The ratio for the classic KD is a 4:1 ratio.
 This is four parts of fat for every one part of protein and carb.
-Since fat has a higher caloric content versus protein and carb (fat has 9 calories per gram, while both protein and carb have just 4 calories per gram), 90% of calories come from fat in a Classic Ketogenic Diet, while 6% come from protein, and 4% come from carbs.
+Since fat has a higher caloric content versus protein and carb (fat has 9 calories per gram, while both protein and carb have just 4 calories per gram), 90% of calories come from fat in a Classic Ketogenic Diet, while 6% is from protein, and 4% from carbs.

 The Classical Ketogenic Diet evolved into other alternatives such as the Modified Atkins, Medium Chain Triglycerides Ketogenic Diets.